Explore online MBAs in data analytics programs

 Get prepared for in-demand analytics roles in a growing field.

 Embrace digital tools that can help you make better business decisions.
-Enroll in an online master's in business administration (MBA) with a focus on data analytics and start learning about topics like data mining, predictive analytics, and data visualization.
+Enroll in an online master's in business administration (MBA) with a focus on data analytics, and start learning about topics like data mining, predictive analytics, and data visualization.

-An MBA in data analytics program covers business fundamentals and focuses on using data to make effective and strategic decisions.
+An MBA in program covers business fundamentals and focuses on using data to make effective and strategic decisions.
 Data analytics is a specialized track within business administration.
 Data analytics majors learn to collect, clean, organize, analyze, visualize, and present data.

 How to get into an online MBA in data analytics program

-Admissions requirements for online MBA in data analytics programs vary by school.
+Admission requirements for online MBA in data analytics programs vary by school.
 In general, programs require that data analytics applicants have or submit:

 - Relevant professional experience